Discontinuous Function

 Here is the graph:

-At x0, the limit of the function exists but does not equal the function value at that point: $$ \lim_{x \rightarrow x_0} f(x) \ne f(x_0) $$
+At the point x0, a removable discontinuity occurs when the limit of the function f(x) exists and is finite as $ x \to x_0$, but is not equal to the value of the function at that point, or the function is not defined at x0. $$ \lim_{x \rightarrow x_0} f(x) \ne f(x_0) $$

 This is known as a removable discontinuity because the discontinuity can be eliminated by redefining the function value at x0 to match the limit.